djpkvf/Team-4-Software-Engineering-Trip/README.md

 Day 5 Budget: **$1280 Total**, **$256** individually :+1:

+## Final Notes

+In the end, we stayed within our time constraints and we spent $11,726.52 our of our $12,500 budget.
+More importantly, we all learned how to use SCRUM on Axosoft to keep track of our progress, Git for version control and Markdown to look good.

 ## Special Thanks
 Thanks to Adam on Github for the [Markdown Tutorial](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)